The big secret to getting your book published is…there’s no secret.

 So you’ve written a novel and you think it’s good enough to appear in a shop one day?
 Great!
 Now what do you do?

-Speak to any author (I can only write about the process of being traditionally published, I have no experience in self-publishing) and ask them how they got their book out, and they’ll all tell you something COMPLETELY DIFFERENT.
+Speak to any traditionally published author and ask them how they got their first book published, and they’ll all tell you something COMPLETELY DIFFERENT.

 I know dozens and dozens of successful writers, some are very good friends of mine, and not one of them has experienced the same route to publication.

 Some started writing straight out of uni, others when they became mums or retired.
-Some were brilliant from the start and did well with their first book, others have five finished novels on their PC that will never see the light of day and they got lucky with their sixth.
-Some bagged the first literary agent they approached, and others (like me) achieved more than one publishing deal with no agent and are still searching for that allusive perfect fit.
-Some got famous with their first book then disappeared into obscurity, others gradually became household names with their tenth book that finally got them noticed.
+Some were brilliant from the start and did well with their first book, others have five finished novels on their laptop that will never see the light of day and they got lucky with their sixth.
+Some bagged the first literary agent they approached, and others (like me) achieved more than one publishing deal with no agent and then went on to self-publish, eventually bagging the perfect agent.
+Some got famous with their first book and then disappeared into obscurity, others gradually became household names with their tenth book that finally got them noticed.

 If you’re serious about entering this low-paid world of constant anxiety and rejection (I’m not being a dramatist, most writers earn below the minimum wage and have a second job that pays the bills) then keep reading.